 As we previously described, the most important part of your statement of purpose is the purpose.
 You need to clearly and succinctly explain why you want to pursue a given program of study.

-Do you want to transition from the corporate world to academic but need to study your subject of expertise at a higher level to make this move?
+Do you want to transition from the corporate world to academia but need to study your subject of expertise at a higher level to make this move?
 Or perhaps you want to complete an MBA to enable you to progress within the company you work for?

 Regardless of what your goals are, you need to very clearly explain what is motivating your interest in pursuing a graduate degree.